One repo. One runner. Zero infrastructure.

 chain-runner.yml skill chain executor

-messages.yml cron scheduler + inbound message pollingaeon treats Git as the database.
+messages.yml inbound message polling + routingaeon treats Git as the database.
 Every skill run can mutate the working tree - appending logs, updating cron-state.json, opening a PR - and those writes are how the system remembers anything.

 A skill is a folder under skills/ with a single SKILL.md prompt.
 No code, no class hierarchy - just a prompt the runner hands to Claude.

 Every skill is independently installable, schedulable, and chainable.
-The catalog ships 183 across eight categories - newest among them Core, the load-bearing 15, and Onchain Security, the investigation suite - and the same shape works for any custom skill an operator writes.
+The catalog ships 61 across six categories - the largest being Basics and Crypto & Markets, alongside the load-bearing Core and the self-improving Evolution suite - and the same shape works for any custom skill an operator writes.

 Core